ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-usecases.md

 ## VMware workload migration to IBM Cloud
 {: #vcsnsxt-usecases-wkld-mig}

-Acme Skateboards wants to seamlessly extend their on-premises VMware SDDC instance into a VMware vCenter Server on {{site.data.keyword.cloud}} instance.
+Acme Skateboards wants to seamlessly extend their on-premises VMware SDDC instance into a VMware vCenter Server instance.
 They must keep their business up and running and minimize their downtime.
 Reconfiguring their applications to run in the cloud isn't an optimal solution.

-The VMware vCenter Server on {{site.data.keyword.cloud_notm}} with Hybridity Bundle enables the creation of a seamless connection between vCenter Server instances and an on-premises VMware virtualized datacenter.
+The VMware vCenter Server with Hybridity Bundle enables the creation of a seamless connection between vCenter Server instances and an on-premises VMware virtualized datacenter.

 The VMware HCX components, which are deployed as virtual machines (VMs) in the vCenter Server target site enable the establishment of a connection with the VMware HCX components that are installed in the peer on-premises source site.

 ![VMware Hybrid Cloud Extension service](../../images/vcsnsxt-hcx-1.svg "VMware Hybrid Cloud Extension service"){: caption="Figure 1.
 VMware Hybrid Cloud Extension service" caption-side="bottom"}

-The loosely coupled interconnectivity between on-premises and {{site.data.keyword.cloud_notm}} enables capabilities such as:
+The loosely coupled interconnectivity between on-premises and {{site.data.keyword.cloud}} enables capabilities such as:
 - **Simple interconnectivity** – logical network connections are established easily over any physical connection that includes public internet, private VPN, or direct link.
 - **Layer 2 extension** – on-premises networks are extended into the cloud that includes on-premises subnets and IP addressing.
 - **Encryption** – network traffic is securely encrypted between the two sides.